 - focus on local needs and local context

 - identify hidden or emerging issues, or groups at particular risk

 - facilitate prioritising & targeting of resources

 - promote pupil voice and shared decision-making

 - design relevant health programmes and interventions

-- Enriching the curriculum with up-to-date health-related research findings, for example in maths, science or PSE lessons.
+- Enrich the curriculum with up-to-date health-related research findings, for example in maths, science or PSE lessons.

 SHINE schools usually receive their data reports within two weeks of collecting data, ensuring that the data reports are up-to-date, live and local documents to support improvement planning appropriate to the pupil context.

 Please find listed here some useful website links, providing further information on aspects of pastoral care and health and wellbeing, which may be helpful to schools.